parallel-markets/handbook/work/coordination.md

 Teams should generally have a "standup" meeting each day.
 Team members should share what they did the previous workday, what they intend on accomplishing for the current day and any blockers to their work in a team standup [Slack](#slack) channel _before_ the meeting.
 The standup meeting can then consist solely of talking through blockers, considering the remaining week's goals and sharing any immediate questions.

 ### Weekly All-hands
-The weekly all-hands meeting is a chance for company leadership to share (already documented) company updates and take questions from anyone.
+The weekly all-hands meeting is a chance for company leadership to share company updates and take questions from anyone.
 There may be presentations from teams to share details of their particular work or recent projects.